puppetlabs/puppet-docs/source/puppet/5.0/upgrade_major_server.markdown

 ### Install the latest Puppet Server

-Starting with Puppet 4, our software releases are grouped into **Puppet Collections**.
+Our software releases are grouped into the Puppet Platform.

-To upgrade Puppet Server, you'll need to add the Puppet Collection repository to each node's package manager.
-Follow the [Puppet Server installation instructions]({{puppetserver}}/install_from_packages.html) to [enable the Puppet Collection 1 repository](./puppet_collections.html) and install the `puppetserver` package.
+To upgrade Puppet Server, you'll need to add the Puppet Platform repository to each node's package manager.
+Follow the [Puppet Server installation instructions]({{puppetserver}}/install_from_packages.html) to [enable the Puppet Platform repository](./puppet_platform.html) and install the `puppetserver` package.

 Even after you've installed the package, **don't start the `puppetserver` service yet**!
 You should do a few other things first.

 ### Get familiar with the new binary locations

 In Puppet 4, we [moved][] all of Puppet's binaries on \*nix systems.
 They are now at `/opt/puppetlabs/bin`, which isn't in your system's `PATH` by default.
-You should do one of the following :
+You should do one of the following:

 * Add `/opt/puppetlabs/bin` to your `PATH` environment variable.
 There are lots of ways to accomplish this---do whatever works best for you.
 * Symlink all the binaries you use into a directory in your path.